 US vs. UK

-the violence in both Collins' novel and the film is examined within a moral framework which encompasses a variety of themes, including the desensitizing effects of the media's coverage of real-life tragedies and war.
-Indeed, the writers and
+violence in both Collins' novel and the film is examined within a moral framework which encompasses a variety of themes, including the desensitizing effects of the media's coverage of real-life tragedies and war.
+Indeed, the writers and filmmakers made a

 In the States, they are far more squeamish about sex than they are about violence.